mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 So, the enlightenment and non-enlightenment are merged together.
 Very naturally, if you see one aspect of the mind, so-called not-enlightenment – in other words, you are very violent – if you look at yourself, how brutal you are, how unkind you are, at that time it is a negative understanding of human life.
 But within the negative expression of human life, there is a positive aspect of human life which is always working, by which negative expression of life comes into existence.
 In other words, if I say “I am a bad boy,” simultaneously within that negative expression, so-called *bad boy*, simultaneously *good boy* [is] working within the bad boy.
 In other words, bad boy contains good boy.

 That’s why if we look very strongly, seriously and very deeply at how brutal we are, we cannot be brutal.
-So very naturally, we can turn over the leaf of our life.
-Do you understand?
-You can turn over.
+So very naturally, we can turn over the [new] leaf of our life. [...]
 Very naturally you want to do something not brutal.

 And also, if you say “good boy,”simultaneously good boy contains “not-good boy”.
-Always both exist.
+Always both things exist.

 So, whatever situation, your situation basically is always free.
 Going to *any* place, any direction – good boy or bad boy.
-You are always neutral.
-Neutral means you are *unstained*.
+You are always *neutral*.
+Neutral, meaning you are *unstained*.
 In other words, *one mind*.
 One piece of paper.
 When you see the back, it’s just the back.
 Next moment, you can see the front; it’s front.

 But if you see the front, you say, “That’s it.”
 I don’t think so – because there is a back.
 But on the other hand, intellectually you can see so, but all you have to do is just accept the good boy if you see the front, totally.

 So, very naturally, you are located at the intersection of being, the intersection of time and space.
-That means just [a dot].
-And you can go any place.
-Any place.
+That means just [a dot], and you can go any place.

-If you see unenlightened aspect of human life, through and through and deeply from the bottom of your heart, at time it is called *acquired awakening* – so-called *bodhi-mind*, the way-seeking mind.
-Because un-enlightenment, not-enlightenment, contains enlightenment.
+If you see the unenlightened aspect of human life through and through and deeply from the bottom of your heart, at time it is called *acquired awakening* – so-called *bodhi-mind*, the way-seeking mind.
+Because un-enlightenment, or not-enlightenment, contains enlightenment.

 So that’s why, if you really deeply taste the unenlightened aspect of human life, that is the first step to get into the enlightened aspect of the world, so-called *bodhi-mind*.
-In the technical term, in the next section, it is called *essence of mind*, but I don’t know if *essence of mind* is the right translation.
-Professor Abe translated [it as] *acquired enlightenment*.
+In the technical term, in the next section it is called *essence of mind*, but I don’t know if *essence of mind* is the right translation.
+Professor Abe translated it as *acquired enlightenment*.
 And the other term, in relation to *acquired enlightenment*, is *original enlightenment*.
 Well, next time I would like to explain this, *original enlightenment* and *acquired enlightenment*.

-Today, anyway, we have understood the characteristic of *alayavijnana*, which has two characteristics, the enlightened aspect and non-enlightened aspect.
+Today, we have understood the characteristic of *alayavijnana*, which has two characteristics, the enlightened aspect and non-enlightened aspect.
 That is *alayavijnana*.
 So, from this point, we are living at the intersection of enlightenment and non-enlightenment.

-So, if you see enlightenment very deeply, you will be an enlightened person.
-And on the other hand, if you see deeply the unenlightened aspect of human life, it is also implication of bodhi-mind; the Implication of stepping inside to, anyway, nirvana or the enlightened world.
+So, if you see enlightenment very deeply, you [are] an enlightened person.
+And on the other hand, if you see deeply the unenlightened aspect of human life, it is also the implication of bodhi-mind; the implication of stepping inside... to nirvana, or the enlightened world.
 That’s why bodhi-mind is important for us, awakening is important for us.

-That is all I have to say today.
-So, *alayavijnana* is the term [or] expression of *tathagatagarbha* which is more subjective and more awakening.
-So [it is] closely related with actual human life, how *tathagatagarbha* works.
+That’s all I have to say today.
+So, *alayavijnana* is the term [or] expression of *tathagatagarbha* which is more subjective and more awakening; closely related with actual human life, how *tathagatagarbha* works.
 At that time, we have to research what *tathagatagarbha* is.

 At that time, tathagatagarbha is ...

 *[Tape break.]*

 ... enlightened aspect or non-enlightened aspect.

-Then, you should read these sections.
+And then you should read these sections:

 > The Mind as phenomena (samsara) is grounded on the Tathagata-garbha.

 Then very naturally you understand that one.
 Okay?
 The mind as phenomena, samsara, the samsaric world – if the mind as samsaric world is [pulled] to individual personal life – at that time, what you can see?
 What you can see in your mind?

 Can you see only the pure, something pure?
-Or you can see something stained?
-Or you can see both?
+Or can you see something stained?
+Or can you see both?
 You are a bad boy?
 Yes... but no. You are a good boy?
-You can say yes, or no. So, very naturally, the mind as phenomena, if you see the mind in terms of phenomena, samsaric world, it is kind of a combination of good boy and bad boy.
-Not [really] a combination, but I use the [word] combination now.
+You can say yes, or no.

+So very naturally, the mind as phenomena, if you see the mind in terms of phenomena, samsaric world, it is kind of a combination of good boy and bad boy.
+[It’s not really] a combination, but I use the [word] combination now.
 But this is called *tathagatagarbha*.
 So, the mind as phenomena is grounded on the *tathagatagarbha*.
 So, this mind is [...] the fundamental aspect of human life.

-Next,
+Next:

 > What is called the Storehouse Consciousness is that in which “neither birth nor death (nirvana)” diffuses harmoniously with “birth and death (samsara)”, [and yet in which both are neither identical nor different].

-What do you understand this [means]?
-“Diffuses [harmoniously]”?
-Do you understand that one?
-“Diffuses harmony with.”
-Is that coming together, or separate, scattered?
-What [does it] mean?
-“Diffuses harmoniously with.”
+What do you understand this [means] – “diffuses [harmoniously] with”?
+Do you understand that?
+“Diffuses harmony with.” *[He laughs.]* Is that coming together, or separate, scattered?
+What [does it] mean, “diffuses harmoniously with”?

 **Someone:** *[Unintelligible.]*